armbur/microbitmusiccontroller/README.md

 # microbitmusiccontroller
-Music controller project for INFO697 at Pratt Institute, based on the BBC Microbit written in Python
+Music controller project for INFO697 at Pratt Institute, based on the BBC Microbit written in Python.
+With this project you will be able to play and manipulate sounds with the Micro:bit controller and a variety of sensors.

 ## What do you need to get started
 Below is a list of the following items you will need to create the music controller